How do we start the custom made jewellery process?

 Can you repair my old jewellery?

-At this time I do not offer repair services for any pieces that are not made by myself.
-If you are interested in turning them into something new however, I'd be happy to help!
+At this time I only offer repair services for pieces that have been made by myself.